Joseph And The Amazing Technicolor Dreamcoat

 The music is also quite repetitive with the main melody carryin throghout the entire musical.
 This can be a little soothing with some of the messier parts as it ties everythin together neatly, but did become somewhat nerve-grinding by the end.
 That said, some of the musical talent on that stage was astounding, especially Jac Yarrow, who aces his West End debut with great acting and an absolutely stunning voice!
 Here’s definitely someone to keep an eye on.

 Overall a fun production with lots of colours, a fun group of actors, but just not quite enough updating of this 50 year old musical.
 Bit simplistic and full of tropes.
 I was so unimpressed with Jason Donovan’s performance, I didn’t even mention it in the review!
-So, unfortunately just three and a half rainbow sloths from me for this rainbowy musical.
+So, unfortunately just three and stars from me for this rainbowy musical.